Auto Mechanic

 When the economy tanked, auto sales completely fell off a cliff.
 But did that mean auto mechanics' business INCREASED, since people were hanging on to their cars longer?

-Asked by jay over 11 years ago
+Asked by jay about 12 years ago

 Short answer, no. We actually slowed down too.
 Some of that was due to changes in the shop.
 Most was due to the "economy" The truth is, people will find anyway to cut corners and save money.
 The weird part is the "needs" are generally cut before the wants.
 People will save money on food to afford the Starbucks.
 I found that people would still do oil changes, but anything else preventative was put off.
 It is was not completely broken it didn't need to be fixed.
 Looking back it was strange to see.
 Great question Jay!